brynnb/boojbooks/README.md

 If actually building a customer application, I would:

-* Have further discussed the requirements to ensure it meets the needs of the customer
+* Have further discussed the requirements to ensure it meets the needs of the customer or stakeholders
 * Probably implement a Vue interface to make adding and removing books more seamless
 * In the absence of Vue, use jQuery and modals for adding books
 * Use authentication and check privileges before accessing, adding, and removing books